go-go-golems/glazed/README.md

 - add support for serving over HTTP
   - API server to render local data
   - HTML frontend
-- serve a local SQL database? meh...
-  - useful if you want the user to modify the DB? why not just output sqlite
 - cloud / network API output forms, for example to store something in s3 or other databases
   - SQL
   - dynamodb
   - s3
-- do we want some kind of transformation DSL / configuration DSL to do more complicated things?
-Definitely not at first, before having the use case for it.
 - hyperlinked schema definitions
 - collect metadata and event logs to what led to the creation of the data itself